cdemeke/BG_TC001/README.md

 Cost for this is one-time ~$40-50 (to buy the Ulanzi TC001) and ~1 hour of time to configure the environment.
 See [Hardware](#hardware-used) for links, and [Installation](#installation) for step-by-step instructions.

-Alternatively, if you would rather not do any configuration, you can pay ~$100 USD for the SugarPixel ([link](https://customtypeone.com/products/sugarpixel)), which can do this through a mobile app.
+Alternatively, if you would rather not do any configuration, you can pay ~$100 USD for the SugarPixel (<a href="https://customtypeone.com/products/sugarpixel" target="_blank">link</a>), which can do this through a mobile app.

 ## Table of Contents